dmichaels/public/books/read.md

   1. <a href="https://www.amazon.com/Monstrosity-Christ-Paradox-Dialectic-Circuits-ebook/dp/B08BT3KD9S/">The Monstrosity of Christ: Paradox or Dialectic?
 (Slavoj Žižek)</a>
   1. <a href="https://www.amazon.com/Violence-BIG-IDEAS-small-books-ebook/dp/B003N2PEAS/">Violence (Slavoj Žižek)</a>
   1. <a href="https://www.amazon.com/World-Yesterday-Stefan-Zweig/dp/0803226616/">The World of Yesterday (Stefan Zweig)</a>
+  1. <a href="https://www.amazon.com/Civilization-West-Rest-Niall-Ferguson/dp/0143122061/">Civilization: The West and the Rest (Niall Ferguson)</a>
   1. ...

 **1970-1999**